Between Modane and the Italian border

-The overnight train service between Paris and Milano has been sadly withdrawn so travelling by the day on a through the Alps is now the only option for a direct Paris to Milan rail journey.
+The overnight train service between Paris and Milano was sadly withdrawn a few years ago, so travelling by the day on a through the Alps is now the only option for a direct Paris to Milan rail journey.

 However, some positive news for this route is that Italy's national rail company, Trenitalia has introduced its ultra smart Frecciarossa 1000 trains to this route.